-The essential eligibility requirements in this publication are only a summary of some of the regulations affecting student eligibility.
-Most requirements are published in the OHSAA Handbook, which can be found in the offices of your principal and athletic administrator and is posted on the OHSAA website (OHSAA.org).
+The essential eligibility requirements in this document are only a summary of some of the regulations affecting student eligibility.
+Most requirements are published in the OHSAA Handbook, which can be found in the offices of your principal and athletic administrator and is posted at OHSAA.org.
 Your school district also has the authority to establish additional academic standards and codes of student or athletic conduct.